Frequently Asked Questions (FAQs)

 Not necessarily.
 Always check on the Registrar’s office webpage to see how a course will articulate at WOU at: Transfer Articulation (requires WOU Portal login.)

 I took upper division Communications courses for a) my upper division Business focus, or b) my upper division Economics major classes.
-Why aren’t they showing in the right place on my degree evaluation?
+Why aren’t they showing in the right place on my Degree Tracks?

 These classes will not collect automatically in the Business or Economics major.
 You should consult with an advisor prior to enrolling in these classes, to ensure that these will be permitted as substitutions.